pappasam/latexbuild/README.md

 ## Installation

 This project is available at https://pypi.python.org/pypi/latexbuild and may be installed with pip.
-I strongly recommend the usage of a virtualenvironment.
+I strongly recommend the usage of a virtual environment.

 ```bash
 # Create a virtual environment